Skip to content

 If you used the same source image and followed the steps your application should produce a result similar to the image below:

-In this section we import a mesh from an OBJ file.
-Unlike textures, meshes typically reference additional data such as material definitions and multiple textures.
+In this section we load a mesh from an OBJ file.
+Unlike textures, meshes typically reference additional data such as materials and textures.
 In this example the OBJ references an accompanying MTL file which includes a color map, a normal map, and a specular map.

 The mesh used in this example is a human head scan by Lee Perry-Smith.
-After downloading the archive, unzip it and navigate to the extracted directory.
-From there, run the asset builder on the OBJ file:
+Unzip the archive and place the contents alongside the executable to follow along.

 Meshes are loaded at runtime using the MeshLoader.
 As with textures the loader is accessed through the shared context and is only available once a node is attached.

-The following snippet defines a custom scene that loads the imported mesh, resolves its materials and textures, and renders it with basic lighting:
+The following example loads the mesh and renders it with basic lighting:

 #include <vglx/vglx.h>